quiltdata/quilt/examples/tensorflow/mnist/README.md

 2017-12-14 04:32:38.470310: I tensorflow/core/platform/cpu_feature_guard.cc:137] Your CPU supports instructions that this TensorFlow binary was not compiled to use: SSE4.1 SSE4.2 AVX
 0.9135
 ```
+[//]: # I get a slightly different accuracy... which isn't quite reproducibility :)